-Table \ref{tab: WS-Large} and \ref{tab:wa-large} show the models' performances on Word Similarity and Word Analogy respectively.
-We see that each adaptive SGN model outperforms vanilla SGN on all the datasets.
-In particular, we notice that caSGN2 is able to give the highest score on Simlex where SGN often achieves poor scores.
-Table \ref{tab:ner} compares the validation and test $F_1$ score on NER.
+Table \ref{tab: WS-Large} and \ref{tab:wa-large} show the models' performances on Word Similarity and Word Analogy, respectively.
+We see that each adaptive SGN model outperforms vanilla SGN on all data sets.
+In particular, we note that caSGN2 is able to give the highest score on Simlex, where SGN often achieves poor scores.
+Table \ref{tab:ner} compares the validation and test score $F_1$ for NER.
 Clearly, the improvement over SGN is statistically significant for most of our models.

-Furthermore, the extensive experimental results in Appendix verify that these observations are robust across different corpus sizes and word dimensions.
-In particular, we provide the significance test results in Appendix based on 12 runs, and their corresponding violin plots are also given.
+Among the adaptive samplers (caSGN1,2,3, aSGN and ACE), caSGN3 seems to be able to capture more information than the others, but we find that caSGN2 has superior results in practice.
+Unfortunately, we do not have a formal justification to address this, and we leave the comparison between these models for future work.

-Among the adaptive samplers (caSGN1,2,3, aSGN and ACE), caSGN3 seems to be able to capture more information than others but we find caSGN2 has superior results in practice.
-Unfortunately, we don't have a formal justification to address this so we leave the comparison between these models for future work.
 In addition, we notice that ACE also performs well on some tasks, but this fact should not be taken negatively on our results.
-As stated earlier, ACE is essentially an adaptive conditional member of WCC.
+As stated above, ACE is essentially an adaptive conditional member of the WCC.
 Its good performance further endorses some claims of our paper, namely WCC is a useful generalization and adaptive conditional schemes can be advantageous.